-Bureau of Indian Affairs

-BIA provides funding to federally recognized Indian tribes for various purposes, including child welfare services, adult care, community development, and general assistance.
-Based on information from the tribes and the State, CBO estimates that there are approximately 3,175 members of the affected tribes.
-Assuming the appropriation of the necessary funds, CBO estimates that implementing H.R.
-1294 would cost BIA \$10 million over the 2008-2012 period.
-This estimate is based on BIA expenditures for other federally recognized tribes located in the eastern United States; the affected tribes may qualify for more or fewer BIA services than other tribes in the region, thus, BIA's cost to implement this bill may be more or less than \$10 million over the next 5 years.
+Bureau of Indian Affairs: BIA provides funding to federally recognized tribes for various purposes, including child welfare services, adult care, community development, and general assistance.
+In total, CBO estimates that providing BIA services would cost \$14 million over the 2010-2014 period, assuming appropriation of the necessary funds.
+This estimate is based on per capita expenditures for other federally recognized tribes located in the eastern United States.

-Indian Health Service

-H.R.
-1294 also would make members of the tribes affected by the bill eligible to receive health benefits from IHS.
-Based on information from IHS, CBO estimates that about 55 percent of tribal members-or about 1,800 people-would receive benefits each year.
-CBO estimates that the cost to serve those individuals would be similar to funding for current beneficiaries-about \$3,200 per individual in 2008.
-Assuming appropriation of the necessary funds, CBO estimates that IHS benefits for the tribes affected by the bill would cost \$5 million in 2008 and \$30 million over the 2008-2012 period.
+Indian Health Service: H.R.
+1385 also would make members of the tribes eligible to receive health benefits from the IHS.
+Based on information from the IHS, CBO estimates that about 56 percent of tribal members-or about 2,400 people-would receive benefits each year.
+CBO assumes that the cost to serve those individuals would be similar to funding for current IHS beneficiaries-about \$4,000 per individual in 2009.
+Assuming appropriation of the necessary funds and adjusting for anticipated inflation, CBO estimates that IHS benefits for the tribes would cost \$51 million over the 2010-2014 period.

-Other Federal Agencies

-In addition to BIA and IHS, certain Indian tribes also receive funding from other Federal programs within the Departments of Education, Housing and Urban Development, Labor, and Agriculture.
-Based on their status as State-recognized tribes, the six tribes affected by the bill are currently eligible to receive funding from those sources.
+Other Federal agencies: In addition to BIA and IHS funding, certain Indian tribes also receive support from other federal programs within the Departments of Education, Housing and Urban Development, Labor, and Agriculture.
+Based on their status as tribes recognized by Virginia, the tribes specified in the bill are already eligible to receive funding from those departments.
 Thus, CBO estimates that implementing H.R.
-1294 would not add to the cost of those programs.
+1385 would not add to the cost of those programs.

 Intergovernmental and private-sector impact: H.R.
-1294 contains no intergovernmental or private-sector mandates as defined in UMRA and would impose no direct costs on State, local, or tribal governments.
+1385 contains no intergovernmental or private-sector mandates as defined in UMRA and would impose no costs on state, local, or tribal governments.

-Estimate prepared by: Federal Costs: Daniel Hoople-Bureau of Indian Affairs; Eric Rollins-Indian Health Service.
-Impact on State, local, and tribal governments: Marjorie Miller.
-Impact on the private sector: Amy Petz.
+Estimate prepared by: Federal Costs: Leigh Angres-Bureau of Indian Affairs, Robert Stewart-Indian Health Service; Impact on State, Local, and Tribal Governments: Melissa Merrell; Impact on the Private Sector: Marin Randall.

-Estimate approved by: Peter H. Fontaine, Deputy Assistant Director for Budget Analysis.
+Estimate approved by: Theresa Gullo, Deputy Assistant Director for Budget Analysis.